 - ½ teaspoon salt

-- Add to a large bowl, and toss with marinade ingredients.3 cups chickpeas, 3 tablespoon lemon juice, 2 tablespoon extra virgin olive oil, ¼ teaspoon red pepper flakes, ¼ cup fresh mint, 1 teaspoon paprika, ½ teaspoon salt
+- Add to a large bowl, and toss with dressing ingredients and set aside.3 cups chickpeas, ¼ cup lemon juice, 2 tablespoon extra virgin olive oil, ¼ teaspoon red pepper flakes, ¼ cup fresh mint, 1 teaspoon paprika, ½ teaspoon salt

 - Rinse the parsley and spin it dry in a salad spinner or pat dry with paper towels.
 Mince the parsley.½ cup fresh parsley